 If the Tsar and the Kaiser could run their world, this meant not only that Russians and Germans had not gotten rid of their monarchs.
 More fundamentally, it meant that they were still voluntary servants of one or several lords, and that a deeper liberation from the psychological need for rulers was necessary to prevent the illusory deliverance of passing from the hands of one lord to those of many.
 This deeper liberation from the rule of the one or the many is at the heart of Landauer’s notion of Antipolitik, to whose elucidation the following pages are devoted.
 For this purpose, I will juxtapose Landauer’s central texts on this notion with several sources that constitute, in my view, its philosophical background.
 With reference to La Boétie, Hobbes, Nietzsche, Proudhon, Aristotle and Marx, I hope to clarify the concept of antipolitics by pointing at direct formative influences, but also at its construction in opposition to major works of political philosophy.

-I The hidden of political transference
+I The hidden psychological background of political transference

 La Boétie and Landauer: two secret geniuses of modernity?